U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Alternative Fuel Vehicle Data

-- The annual inventory of AFVs in use and the fuel consumed by those vehicles
+- The annual inventory of AFVs in use

 - The annual supply of AFVs made available by original equipment manufacturers and conversion facilities